Butternut Squash Curry (30 minutes)

 Recipe Notes

-- Tomato sauce – I use a basic Marinara sauce (often White Linen from Costco), but other plain tomato sauces will work fine too.
-Or use on 15 oz (503ml) can diced tomatoes which you may need to cook a bit longer (uncovered) to thicken.
-San Marzano or Fire Roasted tomatoes would be great.
+- Tomato sauce – I use a basic Marinara sauce, but other plain tomato sauces will work fine too.
+Or use a15 oz (503ml) can of diced tomatoes like San Marzano, which you may need to cook a bit longer (uncovered) to thicken.Â

 - Variations: